-- Have a minimum public participation / review / comment period of thirty (30) days. - A summary of each project, policy or plan will be expressed in non-technical language and relevant documents will be made available at the MVRPC offices and on MVRPC's website at www.mvrpc.org for the entirety of the public comment period. - The summary description for the project, policy or plan and the public participation opportunity will be provided in MVRPC's e-newsletters, delivered electronically to stakeholders, distributed to local media outlets, posted on the MVRPC website and shared on MVRPC's social media platforms at least fourteen days in advance and will include instructions for public comment available online, by email, by phone or paper copy. - Special effort will be made to engage traditionally underserved target populations through distribution of information to relevant publications, agencies and organizations. - Public notice will be published in the most relevant regional newspaper or the most relevant newspaper for the specific location of the project or specific meeting/s. - At least one public open house will be held so the public can view the documents, ask questions and offer comments. - Visualization techniques will be used to enhance public understanding and encourage public participation (e.g., maps, photos, graphics, etc.). - In the rare case that a meeting must be canceled, it will be rescheduled, and notice will be posted on the MVRPC's website at www.mvrpc.org. - In the extreme circumstances of a public health concern, natural disaster or other occurance which prohibits gatherings, the public will be encouraged and given the opportunity to view documents and make comments in-person or through an online platform.
+- Have a minimum public participation / review / comment period of thirty (30) days. - A summary of each project, policy or plan will be expressed in non-technical language and relevant documents will be made available at the MVRPC offices and on MVRPC's website at mvrpc.org for the entirety of the public comment period. - The summary description for the project, policy or plan and the public participation opportunity will be provided in MVRPC's email, delivered electronically to stakeholders, distributed to local media outlets, posted on the MVRPC website and shared on MVRPC's social media platforms at least fourteen days in advance and will include instructions for public comment available online, by email, by phone or paper copy. - Special efforts will be made to engage traditionally underserved vulnerable populations through distribution of information to relevant publications, agencies and organizations. - Spanish translated information is provided on the mvrpc.org website and Spanish translated posters and public notices will be distributed. - Public notice will be published in the most relevant regional newspaper or the most relevant newspaper for the specific location of the project or specific meetings. - At least one virtual public open house will be held so the public can view the documents, ask questions and offer comments. - Visualization techniques will be used to enhance public understanding and encourage public participation (e.g., maps, photos, graphics, etc.). - In the rare case that a meeting must be canceled, it will be rescheduled, and notice will be posted on MVRPC's website at mvrpc.org. - In the extreme circumstances of a public health concern, natural disaster or other occurrence which prohibits gatherings, the public will be encouraged and given the opportunity to view documents and make comments in-person or through an online platform.

-MAJOR MVRPC ACTIVITIES AND THEIR PARTICIPATION STANDARDS
+MAJOR MVRPC ACTIVITIES AND THEIR PUBLIC PARTICIPATION STANDARDS

-Among the Miami Valley Regional Planning Commission's responsibilities as the MPO, are the completion of the Long Range Transportation Plan, the Transportation Improvement Program, distribution of Regionally-Controlled federal funds, acting as the designated recipient for Federal Transit Administration funds (Section 5310) and periodically updating of the Public Participation Policy.
+Among the Miami Valley Regional Planning Commission's responsibilities as the MPO/RTPO, are the completion of the Long Range Transportation Plan, the Regional Transportation Plan, the Transportation Improvement Program, the Regional Transportation Improvement Program, distribution of Regionally-Controlled federal funds, and periodically updating of the Public Participation Policy.
 The following pages briefly describe generalized public participation requirements of each of these activities.
 While these are generally applicable, one or more of the requirements may be substituted or altered where necessary.

-Other significant activities include Major Corridor Studies and their Alternatives, Project Development Activities from ODOT Project Development Process (PDP), Transportation Planning Studies, Certification (every four years) and Other Non-Transportation-related Public Participation (as determined on a case-by-case basis).
+Other significant activities include Major Corridor Studies and their Alternatives, Project Development Activities from ODOT's Project Development Process (PDP), Transportation Planning Studies, Certification (every four years) and Other Non-Transportation-related Public Participation (as determined on a case-by-case basis).